 Kaitlyn: Are there any specific requirements that are needed to work in this specific setting?

-Paula: No, there are no specific requirements other than being an RDH.
-I work for a community health center, which is a little different than working as a public health dental hygienist, who owns her or his own business.
+Paula: No, there are no specific requirements other than being a dental hygienist.
+I work for a community health center, which is a little different than working as a public health dental hygienist who owns their own business.

 Kaitlyn: Are there any other comments or info you would like to add regarding your dental hygiene career or job position?

-Paula: This is a very rewarding job, and I love making a difference in children’s oral health.
+Paula: This job is very rewarding, and I love making a difference in children’s oral health.
 The work is hard, but I love what I do!

 References